valeriangalliat/blog/2021/10/jsdoc-typescript-inside-javascript.md

 just the happy path working. 😜

-Still, I believe that this method allows to reduce the gap between JavaScript and TypeScript, while **getting rid of manual work**, making the JavaScript code **safer**, and making the type definitions **more accurate and reliable** by tightly coupling them to the code.
+Still, I believe that this method allows to reduce the gap between TypeScript and JavaScript, while **getting rid of manual work**, making the JavaScript code **safer**, and making the type definitions **more accurate and reliable** by tightly coupling them to the code.